PutaO Myanmar - far east Himalayas

 Not far from Putao is the Kanugmulon Pagoda.

-This pagoda covers an ancient one that was said to date to the Asoka period.
-The outside was being redone and encased in a bamboo webbing for the workers to move around on.
+This pagoda covers an ancient one that is said to date to the Asoka period.
+The outside was being restored and encased in a bamboo webbing.

 The shoreline of the Malikha River was quiet and lovely in the late afternoon light.

-A husband and wife team were fish for their livelihoods and dinner.
+A husband and wife team were fishing for their livelihoods and dinner.

 Many families were fishing and washing clothes at the river.
 The water was clear and clean.